-The foregoing point might have been made in a different manner, for the metaphysical equivalent of a true proposition is also the metaphysical equivalent for all the necessary implications of the true proposition.
+The foregoing point might have been mained in a different manner, for the metaphysical equivalent of a true proposition is also the metaphysical equivalent for all the necessary implications of the true proposition.
 Since A cannot be similar to B without B being similar to A, one and the same metaphysical equivalent has to provide the ground for both propositions.
+30

-Those familiar with traditional metaphysics will recall in this connection the distinctions between intrinsic and extrimination and between formal cause and formal effect.
-Intrinsic and extrinsic denomination is a difference in propositions.
-Denomination or predication is intrinsic to a subject, P, when the metaphysical equivalent of the name or predicate is a constituent of the being, P. On the other hand, denomination is extrinsic to a subject, P, when the metaphysical equivalent of the name or predicate is not a constituent or not entirely a constituent of the being, P. Again, the relation between formal cause and formal effect is a less general case of the relation we have named metaphysical equivalence, The formal cause is the metaphysical equivalent in the particular case when that equivalent is a form.
+Those familiar with traditional metaphysics will recall in this connection the distinctions between intrinsic and extrinsic denomination and between formal cause and formal effect.
+Intrinsic and extrinsic denomination is a difference with propositions, and the difference arises a difference in propositions.
+Denomination or predication is intrinsic to a subject, P, when the metaphysical equivalent of the name or predicate is a constituent of the being, P. On the other hand, denomination is extrinsic to a subject, P, when the metaphysical equivantlent of the name or predicate is not a constituent or not entirely a constituent of the being, P. Again, the relation between formal cause and formal effect is dess general case of the relation we have named metaphysical equivalence.
+The formal cause is the metaphysical equivalent in the particular case when that equivalent is a form.
 The formal effects are the range of objects of true propositions grounded by the formal cause.
-Formal effects are primary or secondary, absolute or conditioned, intrinsic or extrinsic, according as the true propositions grounded by the formal cause are premisies or conclusions, necessary or conditioned conclusions, conclusions about the constituted subject or about other subjects.
+Formal effects are primary or secondary, absolute or hypothetical conditioned, intrinsic or extrinsic, according is as the true propositions grounded by the formal cause are premisses or conclusions, necessary or conditioned conclusions, conclusions about the constituted subject or about other subjects.
 Thus, if Socrates has a human central form (formal cause), he will be a man (primary formal effect), be capable of understanding (necessary, secondary, intrinsic formal effect), occasionally understand (conditioned, secondary, intrinsic formal effect), have a father (extrinsic formal effect).